-Lawyers will find management information much more useful if you follow these broad principles:
+Lawyers will find management information much more useful by following these broad principles:

 - KISS (Keep it Simple, Stupid).
 Aim for straightforward information that everyone can understand.
 A short report that partners actually read is much more valuable than lengthy reports that just get filed away.